callum-mccracken/ncsd_multi/README.md

         ...
     )
 ```

-And at the end there's a line `ncsd_multi_run(min_params, run=True)`.
+  - enter your calculation-related parameters here

+- `ncsd_multi_run(man_params, run=True)`
-Change the `True` to `False` if you don't want to run all batch files.
+  - change the `True` to `False` if you don't want to run all batch files

-There are other parameters which are set by default.
+- There are other parameters which are set by default, e.g. `iclmb`

-The defaults can be changed by going to the very bottom of `data_structures.py`
+  - Those can be changed by going to the very bottom of `data_structures.py`
-and editing the inputs to `DefaultParamsObj`.
+    and editing the inputs to `DefaultParamsObj`

-To do multiple runs, simply specify a variable as a list,
+### To do multiple runs, simply specify at least one variable as a list.
 e.g. `Z = [3,4,5]` will make 3 different runs.

 Make sure that your variables are well ordered if more than one is changing,